Skip to content

 Download Now

-The benefit is that they provide assurance that resources invested by you in negotiations won’t be wasted due to the other party pursuing alternative deals.
+The benefit is that exclusivity clauses assure you that the other party will not waste the resources you invest in negotiations by pursuing alternative deals.
 However, the risk is they limit your ability to explore other opportunities during the specified exclusivity period if the exclusivity clause applies mutually.

 Intellectual Property Clauses

-Often, intellectual property won’t be created before the formal contract is finalised.
+Often, parties do not create intellectual property before finalising the formal contract.
 However, this may happen in some cases.
 In addition, you may need to exchange some intellectual property with the other side during the Heads of Agreement phase of negotiations.

 Non-Binding Clauses